DirkEngels/dotenv-editor/README.md

 ### Contributing
-In case you experience a bug please fork the git repository and push a git merge requests with improvements.
-In case you have an idea but you are unable to implement it please mention it in the [TODO.md](TODO.md) file.
+In case you experience a bug or have an improvement please fork the git repository and push a git merge requests.

+In case you have an idea but you are unable to implement it, then add your idea in the bottom section (future versions) of the [TODO.md](TODO.md) file.

+Once a feature/bug has been implemented/fixed it can be merged/pushed into the master branch.
+Once a release is made the implemented items from the [TODO](TODO.md) list will be moved to the [CHANGELOG](CHANGELOG.md) file.

 ### Credits
 The following people get a free beer next time I see them in a bar as they contributed to this project: